 Although some instructional components of this Two-way Immersion Dual Language program will look different from instruction in the two other SEI classrooms at the same grade level, the standards covered and many of the instructional strategies will be the same.
 The Dual Language Program curriculum will incorporate Common Core Standards in Spanish, the WIDA Can Do Descriptors (in both English and Spanish), and the Teaching Tolerance Social Justice standards.
 Since dual language learners will be learning in both English and Spanish, and learning to read in Spanish first, the curricula and assessments must deviate from the Bentley's standard assessments in the traditional SEI classrooms.
 The Dual Language Program will feature a 90-10 language allocation model in which kindergarten students spend 90% of their instructional time learning in Spanish and 10% learning in English.
 The amount of learning time in English will gradually increase each year, until there is a 50-50 language allocation in 3rd grade.
 Research shows that in instances where dual language programs have a transparent language, such as Spanish, in which each letter has a discrete sound, students with both Spanish and English proficiency acquire literacy faster in both Spanish and in English, by beginning instruction in Spanish first.
-Students in the dual language program will not be assessed with Bentley English literacy assessments including STEP, since students will be transferring their knowledge of Spanish literacy to English, and content knowledge across both languages as they deepen their academic language in both English and in Spanish.
+Students in the dual language program will not be assessed with Bentley English literacy assessments including STEP, since students will not add English literacy until 1st grade.
+As part of the dual language program, students will be transferring their knowledge of Spanish literacy to English, and content knowledge across both languages as they deepen their academic language in both English and in Spanish.
 As such, teachers will utilize curricula, texts, resources, and assessments in both languages.